gcmalloc/epfl-moodle/README.md

 You can also simply download a single course with

-    moodle $username $course
+    moodle $username $course-url

-With $course, the id of the course you want to scrap.
+With $course-url, the url of the course you want to scrap.This url must match the following scheme: http://moodle.epfl.ch/course/view.php?id=$id

-the course must be a moodle url refering to a course in the form http://moodle.epfl.ch/course/view.php?id=$id
+The files will be downloaded in the current directory.